Washington-Ice-Climbing/ice-conditions-map/README.md

 2. Create the folder  `public/routes/<rid>`.
     - Inside, create a `imgs` folder (note all photos must be square):
         - Add a `cover.jpg`.
 This is the cover image on the routes screen.
+        - Add a `topo.jpg`.
+This is the topo image on the topos tab.
         - Add any more photos you want.
 These will be displayed on the carousel.
     - Create html content files:
         - `intro.html`